Scope Local People Programme

 There is no set amount, but the funds allocated so far have been between £500 and £2000 per project.
 Current grant limits are up to £750.

 Funding applications are voted on by a group of disabled people and unpaid carers.
 Any fundable project needs to meet at least one of current community priorities for the programme.
 These are reviewed every 6 months.
 The current priorities are:

-- Increasing physical and environmental access, including making transport fully accessible
+- Increasing physical and environmental access, including making transport fully accessible to all;

-- Building up our networks, support and communities to reduce social isolation
+- Building up our networks, support and communities to reduce social isolation;

-- Increasing opportunities to access activities, have fun, learn, and build skills and confidence
+- Increasing opportunities to access activities, have fun, learn, and build skills and confidence.

 As well as funding, projects funded by the Local People Programme are supported through the monthly Get Togethers, by a paid worker employed by Scope, and relevant training opportunities.
 The monthly Get Togethers are a central part of the programme – they do not give out funding to groups who are not part of this network.